earlAchromatic/11ty-vue-pragmatic-components/README.md

 Now, we have a fully capable partial hydration setup and Fully functional vue components in SFC format that I can simply write as if they were HTML while I am composing layouts and pages.

-The best part is, I can use slotting to write embedded markup inside components.
+The best part is, I can use slotting to write embedded  inside components.
 I can even use other components inside my components just by adding the Vue elements.

 ---
 s